KohaILS/koha-manual-zh-cn/source/extending_koha.rst

 order to make the widget load as quickly as possible!

 The final step is to put your selector element somewhere in your public catalog.
-In this example, I put the following in the system preference
+In this example, I put the following in the display location OpacMainUserBlock (see :ref:`the news tool <news-label>`):
-OpacMainUserBlock:

 ::